odedshimon/BruteShark/README.md

 ![](readme_media/BruteSharkCli.PNG)

 # Architecture
+All BruteShark projects are implemented using `.Net Core` and `.Net Standard` for modern and cross platform support.
 The solution is designed with three layer architecture, including a one or more projects at each layer - DAL, BLL and PL.
 The separation between layers is created by the fact that each project refers only its own objects.
 ##### PcapProcessor (DAL)